Yuan devaluation exposes European exporters

 "The timing certainly aligns with current efforts to further prop up growth in non-financial sectors," wrote IHS Global Insight China economist Brian Jackson.

-China has already produced global telecoms equipment maker Huawei 002502.SZ and has created the world's biggest rail conglomerate, CRRC (601766.SS), by merging two trainmakers.
+China has already produced global telecoms equipment maker Huawei and has created the world's biggest rail conglomerate, CRRC, by merging two trainmakers.

 Analyst David Vos of Barclays said cheaper export prices would not always benefit Chinese companies as often they did not yet have comparable technology to that of Western rivals.